Treatment Offered At

 How APBI Works

 During the lumpectomy surgery, or in a separate procedure, a catheter with a balloon at the tip is temporarily placed into the lumpectomy cavity where the tumor was removed.
-After surgery the radiation oncologist sends a radioactive seed directly to the tumor site through the catheter.
+After surgery, the radiation oncologist sends a radioactive seed directly to the tumor site through the catheter.
 The high dose rate of radiation is usually administered as a complete course given twice a day for a total of five days.
 This is done on an outpatient basis.
-Each treatment takes only five to 15 minutes.
+Each treatment takes only 5-15 minutes.
 The catheter stays in place for the entire treatment period.
 No radiation remains in the body between treatments or after the final treatment.
 At the end of the last treatment, the balloon is deflated and the catheter is removed.

 What to Expect